When a Mars Simulation Goes Wrong

 The crew commander, Sukjin Han, an assistant professor of economics at University of Texas at Austin from South Korea, told me he signed off on most of the important decisions during the mission, but that he made sure to “hear the thoughts and opinions of all crew members beforehand and reflect them in the decisions.”
 In the tense moments after the accident, Han went with the majority.

-“The majority of the members—including the member who experienced the incident—decided that we want to ask for medical advice from 911, before asking for an ambulance.
+“The majority of the members—including the member who experienced the incident—decided that we [wanted] to ask for medical advice from 911, before asking for an ambulance.
 I don’t remember if Lisa had the same opinion but I do remember that she never objected to the plan,” Han said.
 “I have never thought and don’t think that maintaining the simulation is more important than the safety of the crew.”

-During their training, HI-SEAS crew are told often that their wellbeing comes first.
+During their training, HI-SEAS crew are told often that their well-being comes first.
 Safety is paramount.
 But so is maintaining the simulation.
 No one involved in HI-SEAS wants to jeopardize the data by breaking the sim, as they sometimes call it.
 They don’t want to give up before it’s over, either.
 Leaving the habitat would mean throwing away hours and hours of physical, social, and emotional investment.
 For participants who came from outside of the United States, it even means visa troubles.

-“We all left our regular lives, quit our jobs in some cases, left our loved ones to go spend eight months doing this,” said Laura Lark, a software developer in New York who participated in mission five.
+“We all left our regular lives, quit our jobs in some cases, left our loved ones to go spend eight months doing this,” says Laura Lark, a software developer in New York who participated in mission five.
 “So we’re all pretty committed to getting high-quality data out of it.”

 The thought of abandoning the simulation becomes more painful the longer the mission goes on.
 The crew members of mission six were faced with this dilemma just four days in.
 What if it were four months?

 In one of the early missions, a crew member unwittingly turned on an internet access point that interfered with the HI-SEAS network, causing a communications blackout between the mountain and mission support.
 Wiecking had to go up the mountain to fix it, a move that could jeopardize the integrity of the crew’s isolation.
-As Wiecking fiddled quietly with hardware a few feet from the dome, he could hear the voices of the crew through the tent-like walls.
-“That was so close to breaking the simulation, we had to have a big review over it,” he said.
+As Wiecking fiddled quietly with hardware a few feet from the dome, he could hear the voices of the crew through the tentlike walls.
+“That was so close to breaking the simulation, we had to have a big review over it,” he says.

 During Lockwood’s mission, the second mission of the HI-SEAS project, a crew member decided to withdraw because of a chronic medical issue.
 “We struggled with the idea of what we would do if we really were on Mars,” Lockwood said.
 They decided to pretend that the crew member died.
 They imagined that they would leave his corpse out in the Martian atmosphere, where it would not decompose as it would on Earth, in the hopes of bringing it back to Earth for burial.

 And they actually acted this all out.
 Lockwood said they had the departing crew member step into the vestibule that separates the habitat from the outside, the simulated “airlock.”
-The person stood there for five minutes, as they all would do before doing an EVA, and waited, pretending the airlock was depressurizing, evening out the pressure inside and outside, so they could safely exit.
+The person stood there for five minutes, as they all would do before doing an extravehicular activity (EVA), and waited, pretending the airlock was depressurizing, evening out the pressure inside and outside, so they could safely exit.
 Then the crew member opened the door and walked outside, where mission support staff picked them up and took them down the mountain.

 This time, in mission six, the danger was real.
 As the crew tried to figure out what to do, Stojanovski started to get worried about the injured crew member.
 “They were going downhill,” she said.
 “They had a tight chest and some pain behind the shoulder blades.
 I’m not a doctor or anything like that, but those kinds of symptoms freaked me out a little bit.
 I was pretty worried that they were going to have a heart attack or something.”
 The crew had received first-aid training, but the situation seemed to require more than that.